Dodge Polara: 1962–1964

 All Dodge models were redesigned with smaller, lighter, sculpted bodies on 116 in wheelbases for 1962.
 This was the first Chrysler B-Body.
 This move came after Chrysler's president overheard and misunderstood Chevrolet chief Ed Cole to have said Chevrolet's largest cars would be downsized for 1962.
 Chrysler designers were forced to take the planned 1962 Dodge full-size line and shorten the design to fit a more compact wheelbase in a last-minute effort to compete with what was supposed to be a smaller new Chevrolet.
-However, GM was developing a new mid-sized automobile that would become the a 1964 Chevelle, but continued to offer its line of traditional full-size cars for 1962.
+However, GM was developing a new mid-sized automobile that would become the 1964 Chevelle, but continued to offer its line of traditional full-size cars for 1962.
 As a result, Dodge and Plymouth were marketing smaller cars that the public and motoring press found stylistically awkward.

 The new Dodge models were sized closer to Ford's new intermediate Fairlane than to Ford's or GM's new "A-body" models.
 As a result, development was accelerated for a new full-size car, using the front end from the 1961 Dodge Polara and the body from the 1962 Chrysler Newport.
 This new full-size model became the Custom 880 and was Dodge's top-of-the-line model when it was introduced on January 21, 1962.
 In 1963, a lower specification version was offered, the Dodge 880.